Introduction

 Quick Start

-npx feature101@latest add likeThat's it.
-9 files, a Prisma model, optimistic updates, and a ready-to-import component — installed in ~30 seconds.
+npx feature101@latest add followThat's it.
+10 files, a Prisma model, optimistic updates, and a ready-to-import component — installed in ~30 seconds.

 Full installation guideWhat is feature101?